polylogyx/platform-docs/03_Provisioning_Polylogyx_Client/Readme.md

     -   Support 64-bit architecture

-    -   Have Windows 7 or later operating system installed
+    -   Windows 7 or later operating system installed as specified [here](https://github.com/polylogyx/osq-ext-bin)

     -   Do not have these installed: